 At St. Mary's, we plan our curriculum in three phases.
 We have established a long term plan (Curriculum Topic Plan) for each key stage.
 This indicates where topics are taught in each term and to which groups of children.
 We review our long term plan (Curriculum Topic Plan) on an annual basis and strive to adapt to current issues and global challenges.
 With our Curriculum Maps, alongside our medium term plans, we give clear guidance on the objectives and teaching sequences.
 The maps incorporate both the development of knowledge and the progression of skills.
-Each subject has a Skills Ladder, showing the progression of skills across KS1 and KS2.
 Our short-term plans are those that our teachers write on a weekly basis.
 We use these to set out the learning objectives for each lesson, the core activities and the opportunities for retrieval practice.
 We adopt a topic approach to curriculum planning.
 We plan the curriculum carefully, so that there is a full coverage of all aspects of the National Curriculum and early learning goals.
 Within topics, links between subjects are made where possible, however, there is also the teaching of individual subjects.